okx/okexchain-docs/docs/delegators/delegators-guide-cli.md

 # Delegator Guide (CLI)

-This document contains all the necessary information for delegators to interact with OKExChain through the Command-Line Interface (CLI).
+This document contains all the necessary information for delegators to interact with OEC through the Command-Line Interface (CLI).

 > _NOTE_:
 Please assure that you follow the steps described hereinafter